insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2020-03-15-overview-of-processflow.md

 processflow feature, users can now graphically organize, create and view the data flow of a process thereby enabling customers to design integration anytime and anywhere with the help of our cloud portal.
 Thus, processflow supports tailored business rules, email templates, automation flows and monitoring process.
 You can now build and deploy processflows, from simple to sophisticated, through a modern, native-cloud platform.
+Let us look at its benefits.

 ## Benefits of using Processflows